lescailab/hpc_guide/use_software.rst

 Installing and using software
 ==================================

-We recommend that you install and use the Conda package manager to install software on NIBSC HPC.
+We recommend that you install and use the Conda package manager to install software on EOS HPC.

 Why Conda?
 ----------------